openharmony/docs/en/application-dev/reference/apis/js-apis-launcherBundleManager.md

-# Bundle.launcherBundleManager
+# @ohos.bundle.launcherBundleManager

-The **Bundle.launcherBundleManager** module providers APIs for the **Home Screen** application to obtain the launcher ability information and shortcut information.
+The **bundle.launcherBundleManager** module providers APIs for the **Home Screen** application to obtain the launcher ability information and shortcut information.

 > **NOTE**
 >